emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 # Other / Known Issues
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

+If your video is choppy or pausing, it may be due to another Android program.
+For example, certain popular Android FTP utilities appear to cause this issue.
+You are better off using the Shield's native SMB service instead.
+Similar issues have been seen with Live Channels and popular TV tuner plugins.
+With Shield Experience 5.0.1, you can double-click O to go to the recent apps page and close problematic apps.
+Additionally, we now recommend adding a delay between 2.5 and 4 seconds during a refresh rate change.

-With Shield Android TV software v3.2 and 3.3, refresh rate switching defaults to RGB.
+With Shield Experience v3.2, refresh rate switching defaults to RGB.
 It overrides the color space setting (YCbCr, RGB).
+This appears to be fixed in Shield Experience v5.0.x.

-Refresh rate switching may not work properly if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
+With Shield Experience v3.2, refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
+This appears to be fixed in Shield Experience v5.0.x.